Stock Market Scandals

 Should Members of Congress Be Allowed to Trade Using Insider Information?

-Should our elected members of Congress be able to trade (and profit) using insider information?
+Should members of Congress be allowed to trade stocks using insider information with impunity?

 Former Goldman Sachs Director Charged With Insider Trading